PhoxWithMP7/WaxOgg/README.md

 Do not worry my little biscuit , I will release a V2 with a GUI to help you use this more easily , expect Valve time on it , but do expect it.
 In the meantime , here's how you run it.
 1. [Install Python](https://www.python.org/downloads/) , yes you need python to run this program , you need Python 3 , the version shouldnt matter but if you are unsure go with 3.9.
-2. Launch WaxOgg.py , the other files dont really matter unless you wanna snoop around.
+2. Download the Zip file and extract it wherever you want
+3. Launch WaxOgg.py inside the folder with the command ```python WaxOgg.py``` or ```python3 WaxOgg.py``` dependng on your installation
-3. Follow the instructions given.
+4. Follow the instructions given.
-4. You're done !
+5. You're done !

 # Credits
 - Me for creating this shit